Four Seasons Arena: Operating history

-Cascade County owned the Montana State Fairgrounds, and built the Four Seasons Arena.
+Cascade County owned the Montana State Fairgrounds, and built Four Seasons Arena.
 Although not designed to be a multi-purpose arena, Four Seasons began to be put to a wide variety of uses.
 The facility quickly began to show excessive wear due to these pressures.
 The facility's management also began to suffer.
 By 1987, the Fairgrounds were more than $600,000 in debt and the county's management of the Fairgrounds and Four Seasons Arena was heavily criticized.
 In 1988, Cascade County signed an agreement under which the city of Great Falls took over management of the fairgrounds and Four Seasons Arena.
 But the facility was already deteriorating.
-In 1988, the Montana High School Association (which schedules high school athletic tournaments) refused to allow the city to host any basketball tournaments at the Four Seasons Arena after 1989 because it was in such poor shape.
-In March 1989, the Montana Class B boys' high school basketball tournament was scheduled for the Four Seasons.
-But a major leak in the roof, which occurred just two weeks before the tournament, forced the event to be held at nearby C.M.
+In 1988, the Montana High School Association (which schedules high school athletic tournaments) refused to allow the city to host any basketball tournaments at Four Seasons Arena after 1989 because it was in such poor shape.
+In March 1989, the Montana Class B boys' high school basketball tournament was scheduled to be played at Four Seasons Arena, but a major leak in the roof two weeks before the tournament forced the event to be held at nearby C.M.
 Russell High School instead.

 In early 2001, the heating and ventilation at Four Seasons Arena was upgraded for the first time since its construction at a cost of $124,100.
 Concerned about the stability of the ice at Four Seasons, the city also commissioned a study of both rinks.
 The study concluded that both rinks needed $1.5 million in repairs and upgrades.
 But this study was not acted on.
 The city's management of the facility had also not gone smoothly.
 Nearly 20 groups which used the facility frequently (hockey teams, exhibitors, rodeo promoters, etc.), but relations between the groups were very poor and various groups accused city managers of playing politics in order to favor one group over another.
 In June 2001, city managers held an extraordinary day-long meeting of the arena's users in an attempt mediate these differences.
 This meeting led to a major proposal to upgrade the arena.
 In August 2001, the various user groups proposed that the city spend $99,000 to purchase a new floor covering for the main ice rink that would reduce the lead-time for transformation of the main arena to just four hours.
 But this proposal was not acted on.
 Instead, city managers said the most urgent needs at Four Seasons involved wooded dashers (waist-high walls) around the rink, a new cover for the ice (to keep it cold when not in use), portable bleachers to expand seating, upgrading and replacement of power lines and poles, a new scoreboard, and improvements to make the facility comply with the Americans With Disabilities Act.